zackmwangi/lemoniced/README.md

 **Container security** - This is related to supply chain attack but am highling it in light of increased packaging of software as containers, such as with Docker and Kubernetes.
 ###### Considerations:
-- Restricted access to container image repositories whether sel-hosted or on a cloud provider repo.
+- Restricted access to container image repositories whether self-hosted or on cloud provider container registries.
-- Regular update of base images which should also be minimal to reduce attack footprint.
+- Regular update of base images used in build processes, which should also be minified to reduce attack footprint.
 - Regular scanning of base images to mitigate know vulnerabilities and improve runtime software security.

 #### Q2: How do you design a self-healing distributed service?